z0n3d100/reference-architectures/web-app/deployment/readme.md

 ./rundeployment.sh
 ```

-At this point you have all of the Azure resources in place: SQL Database, Cosmos DB, App Service, and Azure Storage.
+At this point you have all of the Azure resources in place: SQL Database, Cosmos DB, App Service, Application Insights, Azure Cache for Redis, Azure Front Door, Azure Service Bus, and Azure Storage.
 There is no content in Cosmos DB nor is the web application code itself yet deployed.

 ## Populate Cosmos DB Starter Content (Optional)